Deendayal Upadhyaya: Early life

-He was brought up in a Brahmin family by his maternal uncle.
+Upadhyaya was born in 1916 in the village of Nagla Chandraban, now called Deendayal Dham, in Mathura District, 30 km from Mathura, in a Brahmin family.
+His father, Bhagwati Prasad Upadhyaya, was an astrologer and his mother, Rampyari Upadhyaya, was a homemaker and observant Hindu.
+Both his parents died when he was eight years old and he was brought up by his maternal uncle.
 His education, under the guardianship of his maternal uncle and aunt, saw him attend high school in Sikar.
-The Maharaja of Sikar gave him a gold medal, Rs 250 to buy books and a monthly scholarship of Rs 10. and did his Intermediate in Pilani, Rajasthan.
+The Maharaja of Sikar gave him a gold medal, Rs 250 to buy books and a monthly scholarship of Rs 10. and did his Intermediate in Pilani, Rajasthan, (Now Birla School, Pilani).
 He took a BA degree at the Sanatan Dharma College, Kanpur.
 In 1939 he moved over to Agra and joined St. John's College, Agra to pursue a master's degree in English literature but could not continue his studies.
 He did not take up his MA exams due to some family and financial issues.
-He was came to be known as Panditji for appearing in the civil services examination, wearing the traditional Indian dhoti-kurta and cap.
+He became known as Panditji for appearing in the civil services examination, wearing the traditional Indian dhoti-kurta and cap.